fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 joins, one design might be for the new person to in parallel form 9 new PeerConnections - one to each existing participant.

-This might result in 9 ICE machine each starting a new STUN transaction every 5 ms. Assuming no retransmissions, that is a new NAT mapping every 5ms / 9 ice machine = 0.5 ms and about 5 ms / 9 ice machine * 70 bytes / packet * 8 bits per byte which comes to about 1 mbps.
+This might result in 9 ICE agent each starting a new STUN transaction every 5 ms. Assuming no retransmissions, that is a new NAT mapping every 5ms / 9 ICE agent = 0.5 ms and about 5 ms / 9 ICE agent * 70 bytes / packet * 8 bits per byte which comes to about 1 mbps.
 As many of the ICE candidates are expected not to work, they will result in the full series of retransmitting which will up the bandwidth usage significantly.
+The browser would rate limit this traffic by dropping some of it.

 An alternative design would be to form these connection to the 9 people in the conference sequentially.
 Given the bandwidth limitations